AND HOW TO MASTER THIS IN A FEW EASY STEPS.

 - A bowl of fruit (go to the shops and buy fresh)

 - A flower arrangement – real or artificial.

 - A collection of money

-- Glass bowls, or just a row of wine glasses
+- Glass bowls, or wine glasses

 - An arrangement of books, favourite ornaments or a shell collection.